 Are you using that same old stale email list you first got your hands on...a year ago?

-Nothing kills your open rates faster than stale subscribers!
+Nothing kills your open rates faster than stale subscribers, so purge that list and dominate those inboxes!